-(Matthew 15:7) You hypocrites!
-Well did Isaiah prophesy of you, when he said:
+(Matthew 15:7) Ye hypocrites, well did Esaias prophesy of you, saying,

 Jesus called them hypocrites because they pretended to be what they were not.
 They pretended to honor God and obey God's Law, when actually they did not honor God by the ways they made the Word of God void and by the ways they mistreated their parents by avoiding their duty (among other ways of using their traditions to set aside the laws they did not want to obey).
 Because many of the Israelites (and especially these religious leaders) loved money, they created traditions that fit their selfish desires and taught them as God-honoring interpretations that everyone must follow.
 Some of their traditions were motivated by their selfishness and revealed how people cannot love God and also love money: Jesus taught, "No one can serve two masters; for a slave will either hate the one and love the other, or be devoted to the one and despise the other.
 You cannot serve God and wealth" (Matthew 6:24).
 These religious leaders loved money rather than God.
-Their traditions appealed to selfish, selfcentered people, which made them and some of their traditions popular with selfish people.
+Their traditions appealed to selfish, self-centered people, which made them and some of their traditions popular with selfish people.

-(Matthew 15:8) "This people honors me with their lips, but their heart is far from me;
+(Matthew 15:8) This people draweth nigh unto me with their mouth, and honoureth me with their lips; but their heart is far from me.